In This Article

 - Finally, endodontists are also trained in the use of modern cutting-edge diagnostic and treatment technologies that make your treatment more effective and comfortable.
 For example, endodontists use dental microscopes to inspect the insides of the root canal.

-Why do you need a root canal at a general dental clinic?
+Why do you need a root canal therapy at a general dental clinic?

 The following is an overview of what happens during root canals procedures: